Middle Tennessee State University: Student organizations

-The Band of Blue is considered the largest student organization on campus, maintaining approximately 350 members each year.
-Membership is open to any university student who can display good marching techniques and a fundamental proficiency on an instrument used in the marching band.
+The Band of Blue is considered the largest student organization on campus, counting approximately 350 members each year; it is a marching band.

-The university hosts MT Lambda, an LGBTQ organization founded in 1988.
-The group provides access to resources and plans regular events for the LGBTQ+ community, such as the annual SpringOut! pride week held each April.
+The university hosts MT Lambda, an LGBTQ organization for students founded in 1988.

 Athletics

 Middle Tennessee's athletic teams, known as the Blue Raiders, compete in Conference USA of the NCAA's Division I in the Football Bowl Subdivision.
 On November 29, 2012, MTSU announced they had accepted an invitation to the conference, and formally became a part of Conference USA on July 1, 2013.
 The school transferred from the Sun Belt Conference, and had participated in the Ohio Valley Conference before that.

 The most prominent athletic facilities on the campus are Johnny "Red" Floyd football stadium, Murphy Center basketball arena, Reese Smith Jr. baseball field, and Alumni Memorial Gym volleyball court.
 MTSU has won two national championships: golf in 1965, and men's doubles tennis in 2007.
 The Blue Raider football team won the Sun Belt Championship two times (2001 and 2006) and has participated in thirteen bowl games (1956, 1959, 1961, 1964, 2006, 2009, 2010, 2013, 2015, 2016, 2017, 2018, & 2021) with a 5-8 bowl record.
 The Blue Raider Baseball team has sixteen conference titles and fourteen NCAA tournament appearances.

 The MTSU mascot is "Lightning", a winged horse based on Pegasus from Greek mythology.